luiselizondo/onjs/README.md

 sendRequest(requestName, data)
 listenAndAnswerRequest(requestName, callback)
 ```

-# Debugging
-To debug, add the .debug() method anywhere in an event and watch the console

 # Troubleshooting
 One of the most common errors is to trigger a topic event and expect an event on a queue or any problem related to moving events between topics and queues.